ava-labs/blobvm/README.md

 #### Usage
 ```
-SpacesVM CLI
+BlobVM CLI

 Usage:
   blob-cli [command]

 Available Commands:
   activity     View recent activity on the network
-  claim        Claims the given space
-  completion   generate the autocompletion script for the specified shell
+  completion   Generate the autocompletion script for the specified shell
   create       Creates a new key in the default location
-  delete       Deletes a key-value pair for the given space
-  delete-file  Deletes all hashes reachable from root file identifier
   genesis      Creates a new genesis in the default location
   help         Help about any command
-  info         Reads space info and all values at space
-  lifeline     Extends the life of a given space
-  move         Transfers a space to another address
-  network      View information about this instance of the SpacesVM
+  network      View information about this instance of the BlobVM
-  owned        Fetches all owned spaces for the address associated with the private key
-  resolve      Reads a value at space/key
+  resolve      Reads a value at key
-  resolve-file Reads a file at space/key and saves it to disk
+  resolve-file Reads a file at a root and saves it to disk
-  set          Writes a key-value pair for the given space
+  set          Writes a value to BlobVM
-  set-file     Writes a file to the given space
+  set-file     Writes a file to BlobVM (using multiple keys)
   transfer     Transfers units to another address

 Flags:
-      --endpoint string           RPC endpoint for VM (default "https://api.tryspaces.xyz")
+      --endpoint string           RPC endpoint for VM
   -h, --help                      help for blob-cli
       --private-key-file string   private key file path (default ".blob-cli-pk")
       --verbose                   Print verbose information about operations